patdx/run/README.md

 - A UMD build is also included, but it's up to the user to provide all of the required Node libraries in this case.

-# some other ideas I'd like to explore:
+# Some other ideas I'd like to explore:

 - handle the output in node-pty to sent window width info directly to the command being executed